chirila/Voynich-public/README.md

 # Voynich-public
 Corpus materials to accompany Character Entropy in Modern and Historical Texts: Comparison Metrics for an Undeciphered Manuscript (Lindemann &amp; Bowern).
-The full paper is available here: https://lingbuzz.net/lingbuzz/005522
+The full paper is available here: https://lingbuzz.net/lingbuzz/005522 or https://arxiv.org/abs/2010.14697

 The cleaned corpus files and statistic summaries are in the Corpus folder.